Kibigori

-Kibigori being a cosmopolitan town is inhabited by many communities from Kenya such as the nandi, Luhya, Kisii among others, however the majority are the luos.
+of Kibigori, a cosmopolitan town, includes many communities from Kenya such as the Nandi, Luhya, Kisii with the majority being Luos.
 The town is also home to Nubians who settled there as Kibigori was a settlement scheme.
-The communities engage in sugar cane plantation and small scale farming.
+The communities engage in sugar cane large scale farming and small scale farming of other food crops.

 Transport

 It is served by a railway station on the national railway network, between the Stations of Miwani and Chemelil.